cr7pt0gr4ph7/blog/_posts/2024-03-13-applying-container-principles-to-the-desktop.md

 > _(Initial Install) &rarr; Install B &rarr; Install C &rarr; (B and C installed)_
 >
 > As another benefit, anyone else in your department can use the same base image as you &ndash; which helps to minimize configuration drift within your team.

+This approach of treating the whole (base) system as a single unit (i.e. kernel and system services) is one of the puzzle pieces that allow e.g. Android phones and Chromebooks to be quite maintenance-free from the perspective of the typical end user.
+[Fedora Silverblue] takes that idea, but applies it to an open Linux desktop instead of a closed, proprietary system.

 [Bluefin] builds on [Fedora Silverblue] by pre-configuring sensible defaults for everything, and giving you a ready-to-use desktop from the start.
 Bluefin DX does the same, but also preinstalls and preconfigures a number of developer tools, like Visual Studio Code.